 Day 19/Mon: Shanghai – Home City (B)

-Your China tour ends this morning.
+Your Best of China and Tibet tour ends this morning.
 Transfer to the airport any time for return flight.
 Guests flying back to North America will regain a day upon re-crossing the International Date Line, thus arriving home the same day as departing from Shanghai.

 Contact us for printer-friendly PDF file